Creatio ex nihilo: Christianity

 Nicene Christian theologies hold to creation ex nihilo.
-The doctrine has been defended in Christian circles since the religion's infancy, receiving its first explicit articulation by Theophilus of Antioch in To Autolycus.
+The doctrine has been defended in Christian circles since early in the religion's development, receiving its first explicit articulation in the late 2nd Century by Theophilus of Antioch in To Autolycus.
 In a chapter entitled "Absurd Opinions of the Philosophers Concerning God", he writes:

 As, therefore, in all these respects God is more powerful than man, so also in this; that out of things that are not He creates and has created things that are.

 Theophilus's statement is nearly identical to epistle to the Romans 4:17:

 God...who quickeneth the dead; and calleth those things that are not, as those that are.

 Thus, there is evidence that creation ex nihilo was being discussed in at least some Christian theological circles by the 3rd century.
 In late antiquity, John Philoponus was its most prominent defender.

 Some theologians have proposed alternatives to creatio ex nihilo, like the idea of God creating the universe from Godself (ex ipse), which suggests the universe is similar to God.
 Others argue for creation from pre-existent matter (ex materia), implying the world does not rely on God for existence.
 The notion of creatio ex nihilo underlies some modern arguments for the existence of God among Christian and other theistic philosophers, especially as articulated in the cosmological argument, as well as its more particular manifestation in the Kalam cosmological argument.

 Augustine of Hippo affirmed an allegorical interpretation of the six-day account of creation in the book of Genesis.
 He argues that the number 7 is significant and serves as a symbol of the perfection of God's creative work.
 He suggests that the first three days of creation cannot be considered perfect because the Sun was created on the fourth day.
 Additionally, he notes that the night of the sixth day is not mentioned in the biblical account.
 Augustine further contends that the notion of God resting on the seventh day is questionable, as God is characterized as possessing all forms of wealth and is eternally unchangeable; thus, a change in state between the sixth and seventh days is deemed illogical.
 He emphasizes the concept of divine immutability and asserts that nothing can be added to the divine essence at any point—in relation to the unity of the Triune God worshipped in Nicene Christianity—while recognizing the distinct persons within the Trinity.

 According to Ambrose of Milan, God's rest follows the creation of humankind because God rests in the human being, which allows for a relationship of love to be established.
 In this context, God's rest is understood as a realization of love for his creatures, which is further connected to the concept of redemption in Christian theology.
 Ambrose distinguishes a link between the 'rest of God' and the 'rest' of Jesus on the cross.